jasonber/DATA-SCIENTIST-/sql_note.md

-# 7. Write a query in SQL to display the first and last name and salary for those employees who earn less than the employee earn whose number is 182.
+# *记住* 7.
+Write a query in SQL to display the first and last name and salary for those employees who earn less than the employee earn whose number is 182.

 ```sql
 SELECT E.first_name, E.last_name, E.salary